-He places our sin on Jesus, and he places Jesus’ blameless, right standing with God on us.
-This takes away all the barriers that keep us from experiencing his love and forgiveness.
+He places our sin on Jesus and gives us right standing with God.
+This removes the barriers to experiencing his love and forgiveness.

-9. Just as David experienced God’s love and forgiveness when he confessed his sin, we can too.
-Confession involves these three things on a regular basis, each time we notice that we have sinned:
+9. Read 1 John 1:9.
+Just as David experienced God’s love and forgiveness when he confessed his sin, we can too.
+Confession involves three things whenever we become aware of our sin:

-1. Write down on a piece of paper the ways you have sinned
+CALL IT SIN – Write down on a piece of paper a list of the ways you have sinned.

-3 Ask God to change you and take control back of your life.
+CALL ON GOD to change you – Pray and ask God to change you and take back control of your life.